 & I am a graphic designer.

 I aim to provide visual identity and communication design to arts and culture organizations, higher education, nonprofit and charities.
-My design is process driven, collaborative.
+My design is process driven and collaborative.
 I aim to be critical and equity-focused.

 My interests are custom typography, image making, design systems and print production.